Laminate Floor - By Armstrong

-The entire area should be cleaned and scrubbed with cleaner solution through the use of a cotton mop, cloth, sponge, or non-metallic brush.
+The entire area should be cleaned and scrubbed with a cleaner solution through the use of a cotton mop, cloth, sponge, or non-metallic brush.
 The entire area should be rinsed with clean water to remove any cleaning solution residue.
-Remember that you should sweep or vacuum floor areas prior to cleaning to remove any dust or debris.
+Remember that you should sweep or vacuum floor areas before cleaning to remove any dust or debris.
 Routine cleaners should never contain acids or ammonia.
 Acids can damage the grout and the glazed surface of the tile, and ammonia can discolor the grout.

 Unglazed tile should be cleaned routinely with concentrated tile cleaners that have a neutral pH for safe regular use.
-These cleaners are better suited at removing grease, oils and normal spills from unglazed products.
-Again these products will vary depending on the application, amount of traffic and the use.
+These cleaners are better suited at removing grease, oils, and normal spills from unglazed products.
+Again these products will vary depending on the application, amount of traffic, and the use.
 The product chosen should also be compatible with cleaning the grout joints at the same time.

 Removal of Sealers/Waxes/Floor Finishes:

 If you need to remove a topical sealer or floor wax from a ceramic tile you should use a Tile Sealer & Adhesive remover.
 Always test a small area first.
 Apply a liberal amount of undiluted sealer & adhesive remover to a manageable area.
 Allow setting without drying until coating or residue softens.
 Reapply if necessary until sealer softens and can be removed.
-If necessary, agitate with white nylon scrub pad.
+If necessary, agitate with a white nylon scrub pad.
 Wipe up the residue with a cotton towel or sponge.
 Rinse thoroughly with clean water.
-Do not use on natural stone products.
+Do not use natural stone products.

 Natural Stone Care - By Daltile

-To insure your natural stone products will provide you with a lifetime of aesthetics and utility, a proper maintenance program is crucial.
+To ensure your natural stone products will provide you with a lifetime of aesthetics and utility, a proper maintenance program is crucial.
 Natural Stone products are porous by nature and require a different maintenance program than traditional ceramic tile.

 Natural stone requires a different maintenance routine than traditional, man-made ceramic tile.
-Many of the cleaners acceptable for use on ceramic tile can stain, damage or dull stone.
-Dirt and dust will scratch the surface of stone.
+Many of the cleaners acceptable for use on ceramic tile can stain, damage, or dull stone.
+Dirt and dust will scratch the surface of the stone.
 Therefore, stone floors should be vacuumed or dust mopped frequently to remove abrasive agents from the stone surface.
 Natural stone should be cleaned with neutral cleaners.
 Stone cleaners should never contain acid or bleach.
 Acids, even a light solution of vinegar and water, will etch and eventually damage natural stone.

 Only use cleaners specifically designed for cleaning stone.
 These cleaners contain no acids and are concentrated neutral pH cleaners that will not affect existing sealers or wax-type coatings.
 The surface of the stone should be dampened with clear water.
 This will keep the cleaning solution on the surface so it can be effective.
 A solution of the cleaner and water missed to manufacturer instructions should be applied to the stone surface with a sponge or mop.
-On walls, kitchen counters or vanity tops, a spray bottle can be used to apply the cleaning solution.
+On walls, kitchen counters, or vanity tops, a spray bottle can be used to apply the cleaning solution.
 Allow sitting for manufacturers specified amount of time (usually 3 to 5 minutes).
-Agitate with a sponge, synthetic mop, soft bristle brush or through the use of a floor-scrubbing machine.
+Agitate with a sponge, synthetic mop, soft bristle brush, or through the use of a floor-scrubbing machine.
 Mop up dirty solution and buff dry.

 Once the stone has been cleaned, you can periodically apply a Spray-Buff wax-type floor finish to enhance the beauty and luster of polished stone (including countertops).
 Apply the finish with a spray applicator and buff immediately with a white nylon pad.
-Reapply as often as needed, depending on volume of surface traffic and consistency of routine maintenance program.
-This product is not designed to restore the original shine, but is intended to maintain and protect the original shine.
+Reapply as often as needed, depending on the volume of surface traffic and consistency of routine maintenance program.
+This product is not designed to restore the original shine but is intended to maintain and protect the original shine.
 This can be purchased from most Home Centers or through your local Professional Floor Covering Dealer.

 Heavy-Duty Stone Cleaning:

-When some areas have been neglected, you will need to use a heavy-duty stone cleaner and degreaser to effectively remove dirt, grease, grime, waxes and floor finishes.
+When some areas have been neglected, you will need to use a heavy-duty stone cleaner and degreaser to effectively remove dirt, grease, grime, waxes, and floor finishes.
 These cleaning products are concentrated and designed to deep clean the stone without damaging it.
 Apply the solution of the cleaner and water mixed to manufacturer instructions to the stone surface with a sponge or mop.
 Allow setting for manufacturer-specified amount of time.
 Agitate with a sponge, synthetic mop, and soft bristle brush or through the use of a floor-scrubbing machine.
 Mop up dirty solution and buff dry.
 Be sure to change out the cleaning solution every 100 square feet to avoid reintroducing dirty water during the cleaning process.
 Rinse thoroughly with clean water when finished.
 After cleaning you may apply the Spray-Buff wax-type floor finish to enhance the natural shine.

 CAUTION: Poultice may dull the shine of the polished stone.
 If this occurs you will need to use a marble polish to restore the natural shine.

-If a marble finish has become dull, scratched or etched, you can restore the natural shine through the use of a marble polish.
+If a marble finish has become dull, scratched, or etched, you can restore the natural shine through the use of a marble polish.
 Some marble polishes are available in kits.
 The process can be enhanced with the use of floor buffing machines.
 The process is generally a re-crystallization process to remove fine scratches and restore the original shine and polish to the stone.
 This I not an application of a topical sealer or wax to cover-up damaged or worn surfaces.